Dizziness, weight gain, water retention…

-Fat can act as a vehicle to store fat soluble substances and this includes hormones, endocrine disruptors and fat soluble vitamins.
+Fat can act as a vehicle to store fat-soluble substances including hormones, endocrine disruptors, and fat-soluble vitamins.

 If you think you may be suffering from high progesterone make sure you spend time trying to figure out what is causing the problem in your body.

 By figuring out the root cause of your hormone imbalance you can then target treatment and REVERSE the issue.

 Also, remember that general physicians are not very knowledgeable when it comes to hormones and hormone balance in your body.

 You may ultimately need to seek out a physician who specializes in hormone replacement therapy to get the proper help (this doesn’t necessarily mean an ob-gyn).

 Now I want to hear from you: